Gluten Free Bibimbap – Korean Cuisine

 I vividly remember my first encounter with Korean food.
 My then-fiance, soon to be husband, wanted to expand my culinary palate.
 We visited a small Korean restaurant, a stone’s throw from the high school where we both fell in love with foreign languages and culture.
 I was at a loss for what to order.

 Our waiter, full of humor and not missing a beat, stated – “Just like Raymond, everyone love Jap Chae.”
 My husband and I still laugh about that 15 years later.
 This recipe however, is not for Delicious Beef Jap Chae.
-Today I share my love for Bi bim bap, the Korean’s version of a burrito bowl.
-Only better because you #PutAnEggOnIt.
+Today I share my love for Bibimbap, the Korean’s version of a burrito bowl.

 A Labor of Love

 This dish uses loads of vegetables, a bit of protein, and sits on a bed of rice.
 Make sure you use a good rice- no “minute rice.”
-I chose Delta Blues new Jasmine Rice for this dish.
-I wish I could open the bag under your nose.
-It is SO incredibly fragrant.
-I also love their white rice, which I used for my Tres Leche Rice Pudding, and their Rice Grits, which I used for my Bits and Grits Waffles.
+I prefer Mahatma Jasmine Rice.
+It also works well in my recipe for my Tres Leche Rice Pudding.

-Placing the cooked Delta Blues Jasmine RIce in a dolsot bowl allows for tasty, crispy bi bim bap
+Heating the cooked Jasmine RIce in a dolsot bowl allows for tasty, crispy gluten free bibimbap

 My Favorite Gluten Free Substitute for Soy Sauce